callumacrae/lynx.io/articles/phpBB-introduction.md

 ## Conclusion
 __________

 phpBB's system was continuously improved in the past few years and it is now known as the best free forum system.
-It has become open source and hundreds of developers are working on improving security and adding more features every day. phpBB's main opponents were SMF and myBB, but with the release 3.0, phpBB can compete with the non-free vBulletin and IPB forum systems. <br />
+It has become open source and hundreds of developers are working on improving security and adding more features every day. phpBB's main opponents were SMF and myBB, but with the release 3.0, phpBB can compete with the non-free vBulletin and IPB forum systems.

 If you want to have a secure and scalable forum system, phpBB is your best choice!